AlexeyGoncharenko/TheGroundUp/README.md

 # TempRepo
 > - The worst practices
 > - Don't do that anymore
-> - Testing any ideas how it works.
+> - Testing any ideas how does something work.

 ```C++